coders-school/templates/module2/00-intro.md

 ## Something about you

-* Have you ever seen a SFINAE in a code?
+* Have you ever seen/used the SFINAE technique?
+* Have you heard about a static polymorphism?
 * What do you expect from today's session?

 ___